Cinema of Russia: 2010s

 2011 romantic comedy Lucky Trouble directed by Levan Gabriadze and produced by Timur Bekmambetov, starred Hollywood actress Milla Jovovich who played the female lead opposite Konstantin Khabensky.

-Generation Pi (2011) by Victor Ginzburg was an independently produced satiric comedy about advertisement business set in the 1990s.
+Generation P (2011) by Victor Ginzburg was an independently produced satiric comedy about advertisement business set in the 1990s.
 The film was based on Victor Pelevin's 1999 novel of the same name.
+The film won Special Jury Mention at the 2011 Karlovy Vary International Film Festival.

+Betrayal by Kirill Serebrennikov was selected in competition on 69th Venice International Film Festival.

+White Tiger is a 2012 Russian war film, directed by Karen Shakhnazarov and co-written with Aleksandr Borodyansky based on the novel Tankist, ili "Belyy tigr" (The Tankman, or The White Tiger) by Russian novelist Ilya Boyashov.
+The film is about a badly wounded Soviet tank commander on the Eastern Front of World War II who becomes obsessed with tracking down and destroying a mysterious, invincible Nazi tank, which the Soviet troops call the "White Tiger".
+The Soviets design a new, more powerful T-34 tank and assign the tank commander the job of destroying the White Tiger.

 Aleksey Adrianov directed the high-budget Boris Akunin adaptation Spy in 2012.

 A Russian filmmaker who continued to make a name for himself in Hollywood was Timur Bekmambetov, a producer and director of blockbuster films.
 In the United States he directed Wanted (2008), Abraham Lincoln: Vampire Hunter (2012) and Ben-Hur (2016).

 Starting from 2003 Russia's animation industry began to manufacture films which are profitable domestically and abroad.
-Some of the pictures are The Snow Queen 1, 2, 3, Masha and the Bear, Kikoriki, Dobrynya Nikitich and Zmey Gorynych.
+Some of the pictures included Voronezh Animation Studio projects: The Snow Queen 1, 2, 3, 4, Sheep and Wolves 1, 2, Secret Magic Control Agency; Melnitsa Animation Studio projects: Little Longnose, The Three Bogatyrs series (including Dobrynya Nikitich and Zmey Gorynych and Horse Julius and Big Horse Racing), Luntik, The Tale of Soldier Fedot, The Daring Fellow, Ivan Tsarevich and the Gray Wolf 1, 2, 3, Fantastic Journey to OZ; projects of other studios: Prince Vladimir, Kikoriki, Space Dogs and Space Dogs: Return to Earth, Masha and the Bear, A Warrior's Tail, Hoffmaniada.